 Better to be a grafter, than a grifter! -J Allday

-Anyone who’s being honest would have to admit that watching someone else succeed is a motivational tool.
-If you aren't encouraged by someone else's success maybe you’re not meant to be successful in this competitive world to begin with.
-To show apathy, malice or a bitterness is a weakness, in my view, and that mind-set will hurt you more than any competitor.
-But you see that attitude everywhere, and it’s particularly bad amongst the working class.
-Those people – my people – should be demanding more from those in power.
-Instead they turn on each other and look for solutions to their own problems in the wrong places.
-Drinking poison in the hope someone else gets sick … that’s just moronic.
+Anyone who’s being honest would have to admit, that watching someone else succeed is a motivational tool; if you aren't encouraged by someone else's success, maybe you’re not meant to be playing a part of the competitive world to begin with.
+To show apathy, malice or a bitterness is a weakness, and in my view, that mind-set will hurt you more than any competitor.
+But unfortunately, you see that attitude everywhere, and it’s particularly bad amongst the working-class.
+Those people, my people, should be less demanding on those in power; self-sufficiency and reliance is something that’d place us all in a more commendable position.
+Failing this, we will continue to turn on each other and look for solutions to problems in the wrong places.
+Drinking poison in the hope that someone else gets sick … that’s just moronic.

 My life and the friendships I have within certain circles justifies my choices.
-I'm what could be called a home grown product.
+I'm what could be called a home-grown product.
 I gain a sense of empowerment by being a contributor to the country through effort.
 I could easily wave the flag, maintaining that identity, but it’s about more.
-I chose to live by a set of beliefs and I think that’s my way of reinvesting in the 'English way'.
-There's a void in mainstream society that needs filling.
+I chose to live by a set of beliefs and I think that’s my way of reinvesting in the “English way,” as I see a void in mainstream society that needs filling.
 It's very easy to stir up the disenfranchised, but that is where trouble starts and certain types of government succeed.